billroy/notesoup/README.md

 Below are generic install instructions tested on OS X and several flavors of Linux.

-See also INSTALL-EC2 for a bare Ubuntu machine buildout.
+- See also INSTALL-EC2 for a bare Ubuntu machine buildout.

-See also INSTALL-Heroku for an easy push-to-Heroku install.
+- See also INSTALL-Heroku for an easy push-to-Heroku install.

 ### Generic Install Instructions

-Clone the project:
+Get notesoup using git:

 	$ git clone https://github.com/billroy/notesoup.git
 	$ cd notesoup

+Alternatively, download the .zip file and unpack it somewhere.

+### Redis configuration

+#### Remote redis

 If you are using a remote redis server, you must first set the environment variable REDIS_URL: